 2--Save glue application time by pregluing the joining plates in their slots.
-A smallnozzle bottle is handy here.
+A small-nozzle bottle is handy here.

-smooth.
-Lay out the mortise positions on adjacent 3--Glue and clamp the top using cauls above and below.
+3--Glue and clamp the top using cauls above and below.
 Wax the cauls to prevent glue from sticking to them.